trade

 Growing Environment

-There are a number of false cardamoms, but the true cardamom is a subtropical or tropical shrub preffering warm temperatures and year-round water.
+There are a number of false cardamoms, but the true cardamom is a subtropical or tropical shrub preferring warm temperatures and year-round water.
 Plants may quickly reproduce from rhizomes if given adequate space.
 Will take very brief frosts, but plants also grow well in warm, humid areas.
 All plant parts are aromatic.

 Propagation